5 Tips for Choosing your SLP Clinical Fellowship

-Supervision is probably one of the most essential aspects when deciding your CF. Where will you receive robust supervision from the start?
-It would be best if you looked for a supervisor who is experienced, flexible, and readily available when you need them.
-There are also other types of support that you can get on the job, in addition to your supervisor.
-For example, contract positions offer free CEUs, mentorship from seasoned professionals, and SLP networks like forums and social groups.
+Mentorship is probably one of the most essential aspects when deciding your CF. Where will you receive robust mentorship from the start?
+It would be best if you looked for a mentor who is experienced, flexible, and readily available when you need them.
+There are also other types of support that you can get on the job, in addition to your mentor For example, contract positions offer free CEUs, mentorship from seasoned professionals, and SLP networks like forums and social groups.

 Is the Site CF Friendly?

-You should make sure the site has worked with CFs in the past and know that you will need some ramp-up time and supervision.
+You should make sure the site has worked with CFs in the past and know that you will need some ramp-up time and mentorship.
 If they have someone onsite that you can ask facility and district-specific questions, that’s even better.
-If you work with a recruiter, they will make sure that the facility is CF friendly and hook you up with a supervisor.
+If you work with a recruiter, they will make sure that the facility is CF friendly and hook you up with a mentor.